hlf20010508/transfery/README.md

 - python>3.6
 - sanic 22.6.0
 - python-socketio 5.6.0
-- minio-async 1.0.0
+- minio-async 1.1.0
 - ezmysql 0.9.0

-minio-async is an asynchronous version of minio-py, which has version backward and no one to maintain.

-You may not able to find minio-async on pypi.

-Thus I created repository for minio-async on github and gitee.

-The source code is from <a href="https://pypi.tuna.tsinghua.edu.cn/simple/minio-async/">https://pypi.tuna.tsinghua.edu.cn/simple/minio-async/</a>

-I did some editing, changed its name to minio_async, to avoid override minio
+Minio-async is maintained by me.

+You may find minio-async on pypi or other sources, but that is the predecessor of what this project uses, which has a lot of bugs.
+I don't publish it yet, so you have to install it using git.

-Pipfile uses gitee's repository <a href="https://gitee.com/hlf01/minio-async.git">https://gitee.com/hlf01/minio-async.git</a>
+- Minio-async on gitee <a href="https://gitee.com/hlf01/minio-async.git">https://gitee.com/hlf01/minio-async.git</a>

-The repository on github is <a href="https://github.com/hlf20010508/minio-async.git">https://github.com/hlf20010508/minio-async.git</a>
+- Minio-async on github <a href="https://github.com/hlf20010508/minio-async.git">https://github.com/hlf20010508/minio-async.git</a>

+Minio-async in Pipfile dafaultly use gitee's repository.
 If you cannot visit the repository on gitee, please change the link to github in Pipfile, and run
 ```bash
 pipenv install
 ```